-- The DIAMOND Trio was founded in 2016 by the pianist Silvia Patru and the clarinetists and twin brothers Daniel and Alexander Gurfinkel.
-The three young artists got to know each other during their studies at the University of Music Hanns Eisler in Berlin.
-In addition to a tour in Israel, the DIAMOND Trio is guest of renowned festivals in Germany such as the Internationales Musikfest Kreuth am Tegernsee, the concert series Meister von morgen - Dr. Ing.
-Carl Dörken Stiftung and Klassik um eins and Klassik um sechs in Berlin.
-Together with guest of honor Albrecht Meyer they performed in 2017 in favor of the America - Israel Cultural Foundation in Berlin.
+- The DIAMOND Trio was founded in 2016 by pianist Silvia Patru and twin-clarinetist brothers Daniel and Alexander Gurfinkel.
+The three artists met during their studies at the Hanns Eisler School of Music in Berlin.
+In addition to touring in Israel, the DIAMOND Trio has appeared at renowned festivals in Germany, including Internationales Musikfest Kreuth am Tegernsee, the concert series Meister von Morgen - Dr.-Ing.
+Carl Dörken Stiftung, and Klassik um eins and Klassik um sechs in Berlin.
+Together with guest of honor Albrecht Meyer, they performed in 2017 in support of the America-Israel Cultural Foundation in Berlin.

-- The Westfalenpost praises: "The Diamond Trio with Daniel and Alexander Gurfinkel, clarinet, and Sivia Patru, piano, formed a brilliant team.
-At the "Carnival of Venice" by Alamiro Giampieri (1893-1963), arranged by R. Mozes, the audience would have liked to sing along.
-"My hat, it has three corners" was imaginatively varied as a theme, as a waltz, as an elegy, dramatic, poetic, even taken over by the piano, played with in a virtuoso way.
+- The Westfalenpost wrote: "The Diamond Trio with Daniel and Alexander Gurfinkel, clarinets, and Silvia Patru, piano, formed a brilliant team.
+In 'Carnival of Venice' by Alamiro Giampieri (1893-1963), arranged by R. Mozes, the audience almost wanted to sing along.
+'My hat, it has three corners' was imaginatively transformed as a theme, as a waltz, as an elegy - dramatic, poetic, and even briefly taken over by the piano in a virtuoso manner.
 The audience went wild.
-All musicians played together to the point exactly in virtuoso passages.
+All musicians played with exact ensemble precision, even in virtuosic passages.
 Longing lamentations were followed by energetic folkloric music.
-The audience cheered and begged for encore."
+The audience cheered and begged for an encore."

 Fantasie on themes from the opera "Carmen" by G. Bizet